kailastr/Book-Record_Management/README.md

 #Routes and Endpoints

 /Users :
-    POST : Create a new User ✅
+    ✅POST : Create a new User
-    GET : Get all users ✅
+    ✅GET : Get all users

 /Users/{id} :
-    GET : Get a User details based on id ✅
+    ✅GET : Get a User details based on id
-    PUT : Update a user details based on id ✅
+    ✅PUT : Update a user details based on id
-    DELETE : Delete a user by id (only after all buyed     books are returned with/without fine)✅
+    ✅DELETE : Delete a user by id (only after all buyed     books are returned with/without fine)

 /Users/Subscription-details/{id}
     GET : Get a users subscription details